-A couple of months ago Marvin and I took an incredible trip to South India.
-I’ve been lucky to travel to some very interesting places in the last few years, but South India was, for me, just simply over the top.
+I’ve been lucky to travel to some very interesting places, but a trip through South India was, for me, one of the best.
 The cacophony of sites, sounds, smells, and tastes; the vivid color saturating everything; the way religion – Hindu, Christian, Muslim – is so tangible in everyday life; the humidity; the insane driving; the beautiful people; the food.
 Ah, yes.
 The warm, fragrant, spicy, complex flavors of the food.
 Amazing.

-We actually planned this trip with a culinary angle, visiting spice plantations, an organic farm, and two hotels that offered cooking classes.
-Our schedule was packed with travel and activity from morning to night.
+We actually planned our trip with a culinary angle, visiting spice plantations, an organic farm, and two hotels that offered cooking classes.
+The pace of the trip was hectic, with activities scheduled from morning to night.
 Most days we were on our way by 8:00 am.
 Even though we were in tea country, I started off every day with a cup of strong Indian coffee… and a serving of lentil Dal.
-I got addicted!
+I got addicted.

 Dal is essentially the Indian version of lentil stew or soup.
 Usually a fragrant mixture of spices cooked in ghee or oil gets stirred in toward the end of the preparation, infusing the the lentils with complex flavor and heat.
 Dal is a wonderful vegetarian dish that can be served alone, with vegetables, or over rice.

 An everyday dish in India, for a while, dal became an everyday dish for me, too.
 One pot of dal will provide me with breakfast for a week, and sometimes lunches, too.